EOSIO/eosio-web-ide/CONTRIBUTING.md

-# Contributing to EOSIO Quickstart Web
+# Contributing to EOSIO Quickstart Web IDE

 Interested in contributing?
 That's awesome!
 Here are some guidelines to get started quickly and easily: